 Even so, all of these drum mics are sleek and perform well.
 They’ll be sure to get you attention for your excellent playing.

 Much of the time, two mics work better than one over a set of drums, which is exactly what Neewer has provided us with.
 Two mics pick up noise from both sides, giving you an evenly balanced sound.

 These Neewer mics are condenser microphones with interchangeable capsules for picking up sound.
 The settings are cardioid, super-cardioid, and omnidirectional, for a whole range of recording and stage needs.
-This makes the pair one of the best overhead drum mics for recording.
+This makes the pair one of the best overhead mics for recording drums.

 Both mics are thin and concise, so they aren’t too heavy.
 Plus, they slot neatly into their included aluminum case.
 They also slot into most mic stands easily, as they come with 0.63-inch adapters, which is the standard fitting you see across most mic stands.

 Point them up or down at will in this moveable fitting to record clear sound, which is aided by the provided foam windscreen.
 Air can be just as much of a nuisance to a mic as a vocalist’s sharp “P” sound.
 The screen will prevent the popping and whooshing of air as you play.

 They also have a frequency response encapsulating almost the entire audible frequency range.
 Drums don’t tend to make the sounds of the lowest lows and highest highs, though, so it doesn’t matter if it’s not going down to 20 hertz or up to 20 kilohertz.
 The mics have got you covered!

 With their exceptional quality and features, we consider these mics to be the best drum overhead mics under $500.

 The AKG condenser mic may only be a sole drum mic, but it has quite a few desirable features.
 With the simple flick of a switch, you can go from cardioid to hypercardioid for a recording or performance scenario.